 You are eligible for a statement credit of up to $100 every four years when you charge your Global Entry or TSA Pre ✓® fees to the Sapphire Reserve.
 If you are tired of waiting in lines, TSA Pre ✓® is a must-have, giving you access to faster lines through airport security when approved.

-The value of the Sapphire Preferred has not been diminished in any way, the value is the same as it was before the new Sapphire card was released, but the Sapphire Reserve is a new benchmark in rewards-earning credit cards.
-Even taking into account the annual fee of $450, you still come out ahead in both the monetary value of the card and the extra perks and benefits you are entitled to as a cardholder.
+The value of the Sapphire Preferred has not been diminished in any way, the value is the same as it was before the new Sapphire card was released, but the Sapphire Reserve is an improved premium version for Ultimate Rewards-earning cards.
+Taking into account the annual fee of $550, you can still come out ahead in both the monetary value of the card and the extra perks and benefits you are entitled to as a cardholder.

 For very active members of the points and miles community, the inherent value gained from transferring Ultimate Rewards points to partners can significantly raise the value of Ultimate Rewards points.
 However, for those members lacking time to invest in learning tips and tricks to maximize each transfer partner, the added value of receiving 3x points on travel and dining spend, compounded by receiving 1.5¢ per point when redeeming through Ultimate Rewards is a massive incentive to pick up the Sapphire Reserve.